Updated July 27, 2017

 - Pretend you’re a tour guide.
 Your new visitors just arrived.
 What content on your blog is most like the information you shared in your guest post?
 Highlight those posts at the top of your landing page and link to those similar posts / pages on your site.

-- Make sure you ask them to subscribe via email.
+- Ask them to subscribe via email.
 Include your email signup form somewhere on your page.

 14. Don’t want to guest post?
 Write a list post instead.